IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 The ICESCR recognises that the  realisation of economic, cultural and social rights cannot happen all at once, and therefore allows for *progressive realisation* of these rights.[^19] Progressive realisation does not mean a State can put off its human rights obligations to men and boys.
 Indeed, ICECSR places two immediate obligations on States.
 One is  "the 'undertaking to guarantee' that relevant rights 'will be exercised without discrimination'"[^20]  against men and boys.
 The other is to take steps that are "deliberate, concrete and targeted as clearly as possible towards" meeting the Covenant's obligations to men and boys.[^21]

 ## What steps are necessary?
 States are required to take the necessary steps to ensure men enjoy their human rights.
-The most important steps required are for a State to **recognise its obligations to men and boys** and **treat these obligations as equally important** as its obligations to women and girls.
+The most important steps required are for a State to: **recognise its obligations to men and boys** and **treat these obligations as equally important** as its obligations to women and girls.

 It is insufficient for States to recognise disparities and disadvantages for men and boys without recognising the human rights obligations to address those disparities or disadvantages.
+States must not assume that men's human rights are magically taken care of somehow.
+They must be proactive in identifying men's and boys' human rights issues and their obligations to respond.
 For example, a State may recognise that suicide is a human rights issues that affects people's right to life, and they may recognise that men have a higher rate of suicide than women, but fail to recognise that they have an obligation to address men's higher suicide rate to ensure men equally enjoy their right to life with women.

-States must not assume that men's human rights are magically taken care of somehow.
-They must be proactive in identifying men's and boys' human rights issues and their obligations in response.

 International human rights treaty bodies have identified several 'necessary steps', for example: